Jump to Section:

 You can choose what you want to see on the Sample Report based on one or more available filters.

 Any applied filters will show above the Sample Report table.
-The number of rows passing the filter will be indicated above the table.
+The number of rows passing the filter will be indicated below applied filters (above the table).

 If you would like to clear any or all filters simply click on the “X” by the filter you want to remove or click “Clear Filters”, respectively.